 SDRP Journal of Anesthesia & Surgery(SDRP-JAS)

-The Role of Surgery in DSD (Disorders of Sexual Development)Submit Manuscript no this topic Topic Articles: 0
+The Role of Surgery in DSD (Disorders of Sexual Development)Submit Manuscript on this topic

 Differences (Disorders) of Sex Development (DSD) refer to a heterogeneous group of congenital conditions affecting human chromosomal, gonadal, or anatomical sex determination and differentiation.
 Several reports highlighting suboptimal physical and psychosexual results of individuals who have a DSD led to a radical revision of management 15 years ago.